What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 • Rh incompatibility requiring prophylaxis.

-Knowing your exact genotypes helps doctors create personalized care plans for pregnancy management.
+Knowing your blood types and relevant family history helps doctors create personalized care plans for pregnancy management.

 Treatments That Make Most Blood Types Compatible for Having Kids